Best Practices for Performance with DigitalOcean Spaces

 How Does This Improve Performance?

-Droplets and Spaces buckets in the same datacenter will have the least amount of latency, but if your application requires connectivity across multiple regions, choose datacenter locations connected by DigitalOcean global backbone.
+Droplets and Spaces buckets in the same datacenter have the least amount of latency, but if your application requires connectivity across multiple regions, choose datacenter locations connected by DigitalOcean global backbone.

 How Do I Implement This?